 Waqrapukara

-Waqrapukara is so unknown that archeologists have not yet agreed whether it was a fortress, a sanctuary, or an astronomical observatory.
-This monument is located at 4,300 meters above sea level in the Apurimac Canyon, south of the city of Cusco.
-The landscape is overwhelmingly beautiful, surrounded by impressive platforms, squares, and a giant monolith that contemplates the mountain landscape.
+Waqrapukara is one of the least known sites in the Cusco region.
+Archeologists have not decided whether the site was a fortress, sanctuary or astronomical observatory.
+The site is located 4300 meters above sea level in the Apurimac Canyon, south of Cusco.
+This ancient site is impressive with platforms, squares and a giant monolith overlooking mountain landscape.

 How to get there: You must go on a two-and-a-half-hour drive from Cusco to Saint Lucia.
 From there, the trek is about 2 hours.